AlexeyPechnikov/pygmtsar/README.md

 [![Docker](https://badgen.net/badge/icon/docker?icon=docker&label)](https://hub.docker.com/r/mobigroup/pygmtsar)
 [![DOI](https://zenodo.org/badge/398018212.svg)](https://zenodo.org/badge/latestdoi/398018212)

+## Announcements

+The e-book, titled 'PyGMTSAR: Sentinel-1 Python InSAR: An Introduction' is now available for the stable PyGMTSAR release on various platforms, including [Amazon, Apple, Kobo, and many other bookstores](https://books2read.com/b/PyGMTSAR-introduction).
+If you'd like a preview of the content, you can check out the [PyGMTSAR Introduction Preview](https://github.com/mobigroup/gmtsar/blob/pygmtsar/book/PyGMTSAR_preview.pdf) uploaded in the repository.

+Currently in development, PyGMTSAR2 (Python InSAR) is aimed at experts in Sentinel-1 Satellite Interferometry, offering features such as SBAS, PSI, PSI-SBAS, and more.
+It is available in [pygmtsar2 branch](https://github.com/mobigroup/gmtsar/tree/pygmtsar2).
+I  share Jupyter notebook examples on [Patreon](https://www.patreon.com/pechnikov) and updates on its progress through my [LinkedIn](https://www.linkedin.com/in/alexey-pechnikov/).

+You have the option to support the development of PyGMTSAR software on [Patreon](https://www.patreon.com/pechnikov) and [Buy Me a Coffee](https://www.buymeacoffee.com/pechnikov) platforms.
+These platforms also offer additional documentation and use cases.

-## PyGMTSAR (Python GMTSAR) - Sentinel-1 Satellite Interferometry for Everyone
+## PyGMTSAR (Python InSAR) - Sentinel-1 Satellite Interferometry for Everyone

-Hint: You can sponsor PyGMTSAR software development on [Patreon](https://www.patreon.com/pechnikov).

 <img src="https://user-images.githubusercontent.com/7342379/194891967-be2b56b5-c30c-4040-8ef8-39b448ce2390.jpg" width="40%" />

-This repository is based on a fork of the original GMTSAR and extended with my patches to binary tools and the Python library PyGMTSAR.
-I commit my changes to binary tools to GMTSAR upstream, so it's possible to use the original GMTSAR master branch installation plus the PyGMTSAR Python package via PIP.
-The project documentation, including installation instructions, is available at the following link: https://mobigroup.github.io/gmtsar/
+This repository is based on a fork of the original GMTSAR and has been extended with my patches for binary tools and the Python library PyGMTSAR, located in the `pygmtsar` repository branch.
+I regularly commit my changes to the binary tools back to the GMTSAR upstream repository.
+This allows users to install the original GMTSAR master branch alongside the PyGMTSAR Python package using PIP.
+Once PyGMTSAR becomes independent of GMTSAR tools, it will be split into a separate repository.

 The goal of the project is to provide easy and fast satellite interferometry (InSAR) processing for Sentinel-1 radar scenes across various environments such as local hosts, cloud environments like Google Cloud VM and AI Notebooks, Amazon EC2, free-of-charge cloud environments like Google Colab, and Docker images.
 GMTSAR binary command-line tools are used under the hood, but all GMTSAR scripts and GMT commands are replaced by Python code using modern and robust algorithms.

-## PyGMTSAR Docker Images for Everyone on DockerHub
+## PyGMTSAR Docker Images on DockerHub

 <img src="https://user-images.githubusercontent.com/7342379/203853391-b0dd50e5-3b07-4655-b5f4-c08109f23ffd.png" width="50%">

 See Docker basic image for merged subswaths and cropped scenes and SBAS time series processing on [DockerHub PyGMTSAR for Everyone](https://hub.docker.com/r/mobigroup/pygmtsar) This image is the right choice to start and perform lots of common interferometry tasks.

-## PyGMTSAR Docker Images for Experts on DockerHub
+## PyGMTSAR Large Docker Images on DockerHub

 <img src="https://user-images.githubusercontent.com/7342379/205281391-682816e5-8f1e-44bd-b7b6-478df7453bb1.png" width="50%">